-Ames stresses the importance of having multiple eyes look over your creative portfolio before sending if off.
+Ames stresses the importance of having multiple eyes look over your creative portfolio before sending it off.
 “You can see when something hasn’t been proofread properly.
 When you are putting together a portfolio, you end up looking at it so many times that those tiny mistakes don’t pop out at you,” she notes.

-She suggests checking not just for grammar and spelling typos, but also making sure that language, grammar tenses and formatting is consistent throughout your entire creative portfolio.
+She suggests checking not just for grammar and spelling typos but also making sure that language, grammar tenses, and formatting is consistent throughout your entire creative portfolio.
 “If your language switches back and forth from past and present, those little details pop out at a reader.
-Demonstrating that you are detail oriented is really important because if not, the impression you are giving is that you don’t care or don’t have the energy or skill set to execute a job properly, whether or not that is the actual case,” Ames says.
+Demonstrating that you are detail-oriented is really important because if not, the impression you are giving is that you don’t care or don’t have the energy or skill set to execute a job properly, whether or not that is the actual case,” Ames says.

 Evaluating every potential way that a creative portfolio can be read is also key as the standard format for portfolios moves away from the printed book to a digital layout.
 Ames explains, “Making sure that your book is responsive is extremely important because you have no idea how someone is consuming that information.
 Are they on their computer in their office?
 Are they on their phone in a cab?
 Are they at home on the couch with a tablet?
 It needs to look good in every scenario.”

 Remember that your portfolio is your first impression–so don’t make it your last.
-According to Williams, it acts “an extension of your identity as a creative.”
+According to Williams, it acts as “an extension of your identity as a creative.”
 So be sure that you’re telling the right story with a well-curated and polished creative portfolio that will set you apart from the rest.